uit-no-old/cs-lunch/about.md

 ---

-The CS-lunch is for PhD students, and it is established for the presentations of accepted conference and journal papers to the other PhD students and the staff at the department.
+The CS-lunch is for PhD students, and it is established for the presentations of accepted conference and journal papers to the other students and the staff at the department.
 Usually such a presentation will be done before the actual conference presentation.
 This will give the presenter valuable feedback.

 The CS-lunch at the department is an important part of the PhD studies.
 These